WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 Accept wildcard characters: False
 ```

-### -DestinationPAT
+### -DestinationProjectName
-PAT to authentice with the organization
+Project where the repo needs to be copied to

 ```yaml
 Type: String